RDAProvIG/WGplanning/CaseContent/ValueProposition.md

 ### WG activity points

+1. **Provenance Use Cases**
+    -   Use Cases for provenance data or systems are often articulated in terms understood by a particular community however in our group's experience, many provenance Use Cases are differently worded instances of general Cases.
+    -   The establishment of a published set of UCs would allow people to compare their UCs with known UCs for which recommended implementations and other patterns may already be known.

 1.  **Provenance patterns**
     -   Some ways of doing things in provenance are better than others.
 This